openstack-archive/tripleo-ha-utils/roles/instance-ha/README.md

 ------------

-This role must be used with a deployed TripleO environment, so you'll need a working directory of tripleo-quickstart with the following files:
+This role must be used with a deployed TripleO environment, so you'll need a working directory of tripleo-quickstart or in any case these files available:

 - **hosts**: which will contain all the hosts used in the deployment;
 - **ssh.config.ansible**: which will have all the ssh data to connect to the